Exception handling is a core architectural requirement in ASP.NET Core applications.

 Exception Filters are part of the MVC execution pipeline.

-They execute only when an exception occurs inside a controller action.
+They run only when an exception occurs inside a controller action.

 - Controller and action context